Classical Anatolia: Wars of the Diadochi and division of Alexander's empire

 However, dissent was endemic, and almost continuous war ensued amongst the Macedonian generals, lasting over 40 years; these wars were referred to as the wars of the successors (Διάδοχοι, Diadokhoi, or Diadochi) (323–276 BC).
 Although Cappadocia had been allocated to Eumenes, it had not yet been subdued and had to be put down in 322 BC, in the course of which Antigonus fell out with Perdiccas and fled to Europe from Phrygia, where he initiated a conspiracy (First War of the Diadochi).
 Perdiccas' murder necessitated a further partitioning and appointment of a new regent, Antipater, at Triparadisus in 321 BC.
 Eumenes was condemned and control of Cappadocia passed to Nicanor, while Lydia was given to Cleitus and Hellespontine Phrygia to Arrhidaeus.

 The second partitioning did little to quell the continuing scheming and jockeying for power.
 Antipater's illness in 320 BC led him to appoint Polyperchon as regent, passing over his own son Cassander, who now conspired with Antigonus.
 The result was civil war (Second War of the Diadochi) with Cassander declaring himself regent in 317 BC and King in 305 BC, having had Alexander IV murdered in 309 BC.

 Meanwhile, Antigonus in Phrygia was expanding east forcing Seleucus, Satrap of Babylon, to flee to Ptolemy, Satrap of Egypt and Libya in 315 BC (Third War of the Diadochi).
-This aggression brought pressure to bear on Antigonus, who soon found himself under attack in Thrace, Caria and Palestine.
+This aggression brought pressure to bear on Antigonus, who soon found himself under attack in Thrace, Caria and Judea.
 As a result, Seleucus was reinstated in 312 BC, and a treaty was arranged in 311 BC between Cassander, Lysimachus Satrap of Thrace, Antigonus, Seleucus and Ptolemy which divided the Empire into four spheres of influence.
 By 304 BC all of these had proclaimed themselves 'kings' (Basileus: Βασιλεύς), effectively ending the concept of a Macedonian Empire, although it was unclear as to whether all saw themselves as the legitimate heir of the entire empire.
 It was Antigonus and his son Demetrius who continued to wage war (Fourth War of the Diadochi).
 The Fourth War culminated in the Battle of Ipsus, Phrygia in 301 BC, in which Antigonus now in his 80s faced the combined forces of Cassander, Lysimachus and Seleucus.
 Antigonus was killed, and Demetrius fled, allowing his enemies to carry out a third partition, dividing his possessions between them.

 In post-Ipsus Anatolia, Lysimachus held the west and north, Seleucus the east, and Ptolemy the south east.
 For a while Pleistarchus, Antipater's son and Cassander's brother ruled Cilicia, before being driven out the following year (300 BC) by Demetrius.
 The other exception was Pontus which under Mithridates I managed to gain independence.

 The third partition of 301 BC was no more effective at bringing stability to the region than its predecessors.
 Demetrius, who eventually became King of Macedon (294 BC – 288 BC), was still at large controlling a significant naval force, raiding Lysimachus' territory in Asia Minor.
 Nor did the Ipsus alliance between the three kings last.